linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Conclude SL.md

 ---
 title: "Class 9 - The Two Central Principles Underpinning Our Individual Recommendations"
-aliases:
-  - "The Two Central Principles Underpinning Our Individual Recommendations"
-tags:
-key_concepts:
 parent_directory: "Class 9-Bailouts and Bank Failures"
+formatted: 2025-12-21 05:30:00 AM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
+primary_tags:
+  - financial regulation principles
+  - systemic risk management
+  - bailout prevention
+secondary_tags:
+  - central bank oversight
+  - capital requirements
+  - compensation holdbacks
+  - living wills
+  - regulatory reforms
 cssclasses: academia
-linter-yaml-title-alias: "Class 9 - The Two Central Principles Underpinning Our Individual Recommendations"
 ---

 # THE TWO CENTRAL PRINCIPLES UNDERPINNING OUR INDIVIDUAL RECOMMENDATIONS

 This book should be seen as our collective best answer to the question of how the financial system can be organized to facilitate economic growth without the need for recurring taxpayer support.
 Our answers are summarized in two broad principles.

 The first principle is that, when developing and enforcing regulations, government officials must consider the implications not only for individual institutions but also for the financial system as a whole.
 Financial regulations in almost all countries have been designed to ensure that individual institutions, principally commercial banks, will remain sound when they suffer unexpected losses on their assets.
 This focus on individual firms ignores critical interactions between institutions.
 Attempts by individual institutions to remain solvent in a crisis, for example by selling assets, cutting back on loans to viable borrowers, or requiring more collateral, can undermine the stability of the system as a whole.
-The focus on individual firms can also

-cause regulators to overlook important changes in the overall financial system.
+The focus on individual firms can also cause regulators to overlook important changes in the overall financial system.
 For example, although the markets for securitized assets and the broader shadow banking system of lightly regulated financial institutions grew dramatically in the years before the current crisis, existing regulatory structures did not evolve with them.

 Chapters 2 and 3 elaborate on this first principle.
 Chapter 2 argues that in each country, one regulatory organization—which, we argue, on balance, should be the central bank—should be responsible for overseeing the health and stability of the overall financial system.
 Chapter 3 argues that this systemic regulator needs a new infrastructure to collect and analyze adequate information from large and systemically important financial institutions.
 This new information framework would bolster the government's ability to foresee, contain, and ideally prevent disruptions to the overall financial services industry.

 Chapter 4 suggests that the public may also benefit from the systematic provision of information.
 We recommend simple and standardized disclosures of risks in financial products, specifically in mutual funds used in tax-favored retirement accounts.
 Some commentators argue that weak public understanding of complex financial products contributed to the rapid growth in household debt that preceded the World Financial Crisis.
 While this claim is unproven, public trust in and understanding of the financial system are important for the functioning of an advanced economy.
 We believe that improved risk disclosures can contribute to such trust and understanding.

-The early chapters of our book emphasize that regulators must take a broad view of the financial system, and

-must gather information that will allow them to do that.
+The early chapters of our book emphasize that regulators must take a broad view of the financial system, and must gather information that will allow them to do that.
 The experience of the World Financial Crisis suggests that strict regulation of a narrow portion of the financial system, such as the commercial banking industry, encourages migration of financial activities outside the regulated system to a shadow financial system whose risks are then poorly understood and inadequately monitored.
 Problems in the shadow system can cause financial instability both through connections with regulated institutions and because people come to rely on the shadow system to perform key financial functions such as risk transfer.
 Moreover, the successful separation of regulated from unregulated activities requires that the government commit itself in advance not to bail out the unregulated financial system in the event of a crisis, and that this commitment be credible.
 We doubt that such a credible commitment can be made.

 Our second central principle is that regulators must create conditions that minimize the likelihood of bailouts of financial firms by forcing them to internalize the costs of failure they have been imposing on taxpayers and the broader economy.
 During the World Financial Crisis, several governments bailed out ailing financial firms through fiscal transfers and other mechanisms because they feared that these firms were too large or too systemic to fail without catastrophic costs.
 Many of our recommendations are intended to create a robust financial system in which any troubled financial company is allowed to fail.

 Regulators should use many tools to make firms internalize systemic dangers and reduce the chance of a crisis, but capital requirements are among the most powerful.
-Financial institutions that create more systemic risk should have

-higher capital requirements.
+Financial institutions that create more systemic risk should have higher capital requirements.
 Capital reduces risk directly, by providing a buffer against losses, and indirectly, by forcing stockholders to bear the losses from risky strategies.
 Chapter 5 proposes systemically sensitive capital requirements that require larger and more complex banks to hold more capital.

 Rather than relying only on shareholders to discipline the risk-taking tendencies of financial institutions, regulators should also impose costs of failure on the management of these institutions that are greater than those shareholders are likely to impose on their own.
 Chapter 6 argues that each systemically important financial institution should be required to withhold a significant share of each senior manager's total annual compensation for several years, with these holdbacks forfeited if the firm goes bankrupt or receives extraordinary government assistance.